-All dirt inevitably ends up on the floor.
+All dirt, germs, and bacteria inevitably end up on the floor.
 It’s crucial that you disinfect it naturally for a clean and healthy environment.

 To do this, follow these simple steps with two ingredients that you’re sure to have at home.
-You can use vinegar, which helps naturally disinfect, and lemon juice, which provides a pleasant aroma.
+You can use vinegar, which helps naturally disinfect according to a study published in Infection Control and Hospital Epidemiology, and lemon juice, which provides a pleasant aroma.

-- A bucket of warm water (3 litres)
+- A 3 qt. bucket of warm water

 - Mop or scrubber

 - Vacuum cleaner or broom

 - Firstly, add the vinegar to the bucket of warm water

 - Then, add the lemon juice and stir well

 - Finally, soak the mop or scrubber in the mixture